There’s nothing more aesthetically pleasing than having an aquarium full of colorful fish.

 The king of Blue Eyes is no exception to this rule.

-It boasts a splendid multicolored tail, with hues ranging from walnut brown to cyan.
+It boasts a splendid multicolored tail, with hues ranging from walnut brown to cyan and light blue.

 The contrast between its tail and body makes for a truly stunning specimen.